robertwidfen/emoji-kbd/README.md

 Use <kbd>PageUp</kbd>/<kbd>PageDown</kbd> to switch pages.
 Use <kbd>Esc</kbd> to go back to previous board.

 In the input field, a <kbd>key</kbd> press will insert the associated emoji.
 <kbd>Enter</kbd> will copy the emojis to the clipboard and close the window.

 In the board, a <kbd>key</kbd> press will select the associated emoji.
 <kbd>Enter</kbd> will insert the emoji in the input field.
 Use <kbd>Esc</kbd>/<kbd>Backspace</kbd> to go back to previous board.

 In the search field 🔎, <kbd>key</kbd> presses will insert a search term.
 <kbd>Enter</kbd> will insert the first match in the input field and set focus to it again.
 Cursor <kbd>Shift</kbd>+<kbd>Left</kbd> and <kbd>Shift</kbd>+<kbd>Right</kbd> (or <kbd>Right</kbd> when at end) change selected result.
 <kbd>Enter</kbd> will insert the selected item and focus the input field again.

+If your window manager supports it, a left click in left half of status allows for moving the window and in right half allows for resizing.

 With the mouse 🖱️ a left click inserts/opens, a right click is back to previous board and a double click inserts and closes the window.